Deankinyua/DarajaApp/deps/mint/README.md

 ### SSL certificates

-When using SSL, you can pass in your own CA certificate store or use one provided by Mint.
-Mint doesn't ship with the certificate store itself, but it has an optional dependency on [CAStore][castore], which provides an up-to-date certificate store.
-If you don't want to use your own certificate store, just add `:castore` to your dependencies.
+When using SSL, you can pass in your own CA certificate store.
+If one is not provided, Mint will use the one in your system, as long as you are using Erlang/OTP 25+.
+If none of these conditions are true, just add `:castore` to your dependencies.

 ```elixir
 defp deps do